cafalchio/PySpace/README.md

 ## Deployment

-- The game was deployed on GitHub pages.
+- The game was deployed on Heroku.
+The code is stored in a GitHub repository.
+The repository is connected to Heroku and the deployment is automatic.

 ## Credits